JamesCollerton/Learning-Kubernetes/kubernetes.md

 - Provide an easy-to-use frontend that can combine multiple microservices into a single externalized API surface area.
 - Basically an API gateway
+- The Service object operates at Layer 4 (according to the OSI model1).
+This means that it only forwards TCP and UDP connections and doesn’t look inside of those connections.
+- For HTTP (Layer 7)-based services, we can do better.
+Ingress is a Kubernetes-native way to implement the “virtual hosting” pattern, basically an API gateway allowing you to route different requests to different services depending on the content (e.g. path).
+- The Ingress controller is a software system exposed outside the cluster using a service of type: LoadBalancer.
+- There is no “standard” Ingress controller that is built into Kubernetes, so the user must install one of many optional implementations.

 ### Nodes